nysugfx/ada_final/features_readme.md

 1. Check for missing values in each source
 2. Consider the different time scales and measurement units
-3. Note that synthetic data was used for some variables when actual measurements were unavailable
-4. For temperature prediction, `tmax` from the NOAA dataset is considered the "ground truth"
+3. For temperature prediction, `tmax` from the NOAA dataset is considered the "ground truth"

 ## Data Preparation Notes